 The information received from the recording device is sent to a computer program.
 It is then reviewed by the gastroenterologist.
 The capsule is naturally passed in the stool.

-What is my child allowed to eat and drink the day before a Pediatric Capsule Endoscopy?
+What is my child allowed to eat and drink the day before a pediatric wireless capsule endoscopy (WCE)?

 Your child may eat a regular breakfast and lunch.